-The street reconstruction projects are allocated based upon CDBG target area low to moderate-income data.
-Park improvement projects are based upon the size of the service area utilizing standards created by the National Recreation and Parks Association.
-First Time Home Buyer and Home Improvement activities are operated on a townwide basis since they are based upon the income of participants and not the location of the housing.
+The street reconstruction projects are allocated based upon CDBG target area low/mod data.
+Park improvement projects are based upon the size of the service area utilizing standards created by the National Recreation and Park Association.
+First Time Home Buyer and Home Improvement activities are operated on a Townwide basis since they are based upon the income of participants and not the location of the housing.

-Public service activities are for social service organizations whose clientele who are low to moderateincome households or, in certain cases, a limited type of clientele with a presumed low and moderateincome status.
+Public service activities are for social service organizations whose clientele have a low income or, in certain cases, a limited type of clientele with a presumed low and moderate-income status.

-Public facility activities are located in a low to moderate-income census tract/block group, have a low to moderate-income service area benefit, or serve at least 51% low and moderate-income clientele.
+Public facility activities are either located in a low to moderate-income census tract/block group, have a low to moderate-income service area benefit, or clientele over 51% low and moderate-income.